Please ensure Javascript is enabled for purposes of website accessibility

 What is an Independent Living Facility for Seniors?

-Independent living is a housing facility that features amenities and services seniors may need as they age.
+An independent living facility is a type of senior housing for older adults who can live on their own but want a maintenance-free lifestyle.
+Independent living facilities also feature amenities and services seniors may need as they age.
 Some common amenities that can be found in an independent living community include:

 • landscaped outdoor spaces like walking trails, picnic areas, and gardening spaces